-Reclamation partnered with the U.S. Forest Service, La Plata County, and the Florida Water Conservancy District to close the boat ramp at Lemon Reservoir to motorized boating from 2017 through 2019.
-The Forest Service received no complaints regarding the closure in 2017.
+Reclamation partnered with the U.S. Forest Service, La Plata County, and the Florida Water Conservancy District to close the boat ramp at Lemon Reservoir to motorized boating in 2017.
+The Forest Service received no complaints regarding the closure in 2017 and the prohibition on motorized boating remains in place.
 Design and construction of boat inspection and decontamination facilities at the reservoir is currently on hold and may not be needed.
 The reservoir remains open to non-motorized boats.
-Reclamation and the Florida Water District recently sent a joint letter to the U.S. Forest Service to begin the process of making the closure permanent, beginning in fiscal year 2020.